Lie groups of controlled characters of combinatorial Hopf algebras: Foundations: Weighted function spaces

 \begin{rem} The properties \ref{axiom_H_monotonic_in_k} and \ref{axiom_H_Multi} are needed to construct locally convex algebras on certain inductive limits of spaces of bounded functions.
 Further, \ref{axiom_H_Infinity} and \ref{axiom_H_convexity} ensure that these inductive limits have certain desirable properties.
-Note however, that we can not dispense with property \ref{axiom_H_Infinity} if we want to obtain groups of controlled characters (whereas \ref{axiom_H_convexity} is not crucial in this regard).
+We can not dispense with property \ref{axiom_H_Infinity} if we want to obtain groups of controlled characters (whereas \ref{axiom_H_convexity} is not crucial in this regard).
 As an example consider the family

-This family arises from growth bounds for Fourier coefficients in numerical analysis (we refer to \cite{MR3320934} for details).
-It turns out that it is not a growth family in our sense but satisfies all properties (including convexity) except for \ref{axiom_H_Infinity}.
-We will return later to this example in Example \ref{ex: counterex} and see that the characters whose growth is bounded in this sense do not even form a group. \end{rem}
+This family arises from growth bounds for Fourier coefficients in numerical analysis (see \cite{MR3320934}).
+It turns out that it is not a growth family as it satisfies all properties (including convexity) except for \ref{axiom_H_Infinity}.
+We return later to this in Example \ref{ex: counterex} and see that the characters whose growth is bounded in this sense do not even form a group. \end{rem}

 \begin{defn}[Graded index sets] A \emph{graded index set} $\IndwAbs$ is a set $\Ind$, together with a \emph{grading}, i.e.~a function $\smfunc{\abs{\cdot}}{\Ind}{\N_0}$.
 For each $n\in\N_0$, we use the notation